daryllxd/lifelong-learning/programming/version-control/pro-git.md

 ----------
 ## [The difference between git pull, git fetch and git clone (and git rebase)](http://blog.mikepearce.net/2010/05/18/the-difference-between-git-pull-git-fetch-and-git-clone-and-git-rebase/)

 `git pull`: Pull down a remote from wherever, and instantly merge it into the branch you're in when you make the request.
-It runs `fetch` and `merge` byt default, or a rebase with `--rebase`.
+It runs `fetch` and `merge` by default, or a rebase with `--rebase`.

 `git fetch`: Same to pull, but no merging.
 It creates a local copy of a remote branch which you shouldn't manipulate directly.